-Mis-blamed: People blame Mike Love exclusively for the collapse of Smile, when in reality the cause was much more complicated, with factors including not just Mike Love, but also Van Dyke Parks, Capitol Records, the other Beach Boys, a royalties lawsuit, and Brian Wilson's own ailing psyche.
+Mis-blamed: People blame Mike Love exclusively for the collapse of Smile, when in reality the cause was much more complicated, with factors including not just Mike Love, but also the other Beach Boys, Van Dyke Parks, Capitol Records, a royalties lawsuit, Brian Wilson's own ailing psyche, and Mike Love.

 Moment Of Awesome: A good 38 years after Smile was aborted, Brian Wilson finished it.

 Most Wonderful Sound: You'll never hear anything more angelic than Carl Wilson's voice in your life.